 According to a recent Gartner survey, 82% of leaders are planning to adopt a hybrid work model.
-This is a wise decision, with 83% of employees reporting a preference for a hybrid work calendar.
+This is a wise decision, with 83% of employees reporting a preference for a hybrid work schedule.
 In fact, many employees have become so accustomed to having a flexible work schedule that they intend to find other jobs if their organizations don’t allow for hybrid work.
-This has major implications for organizations who want to attract and retain top talent, and finding the most effective hybrid work schedule is top of mind for many leaders.
+This has major implications for organizations who want to attract and retain top talent—finding the most effective hybrid work model is top of mind for many leaders.

-When it comes to creating an effective hybrid work calendar, there is no one-size-fits-all solution.
-While some organizations are taking a highly individualized approach and letting employees make their own schedules, others are implementing a more leader-led approach.
-No matter which approach you decide to take, there are lessons from game design that can help you develop a more effective hybrid work schedule.
+When it comes to creating an effective hybrid work schedule, there is no one-size-fits-all solution.
+While some organizations are taking a highly individualized approach and letting employees make their own work-from-home schedules, others are implementing a more leader-led approach.
+No matter which approach you decide to take, there are lessons from game design that can help you develop a more effective hybrid work model.